mco-gh/mco.dev/content/post/puzzles/chain.md

 <br>

-- Baseball player who broke Babe Ruth's 33-year career home run record
+- Slugger who broke Babe Ruth's 33-year career home run record
 - Actor who played Jesse in Breaking Bad
 - Dutch Youtube guitar instructor with nearly 3M followers
-- American professor known as one of the most important philosphers of the 20th century
+- Professor known as one of the most important philosphers of the 20th century
-- Baseball Hall of Famer best known for his base stealing
+- Hall of Famer best known for base stealing
 - Actor who portrayed Tom Robinson in *To Kill a Mockingbird*
 - REM's lead guitarist
 - Sci-Fi adventurer, hero to millions of children in the 1930s